I love to travel alone.

 Here are the pros of solo travel, as I see them:

 1. You are free to do whatever you want.
 You can go where you want and change your mind to suit your whims.
-Because of this, you’ll learn more about yourself, what you like, and how sharp your coping skills are—especially when you’re in the no cell signal zone.
+You’ll learn about yourself and how sharp your coping skills are—especially when you’re in the no cell signal zone.
 Without the ubiquitous connection you have when you’re at home, you will be left to your own devices—and the results can be surprising.
 With just your thoughts and desires guiding the way, where will you go, next?
 Your road atlas (get an actual atlas, not just map apps) will seem overwhelming when you aren’t sure where to go next, and the lines will start to blur together.
 But trust me, you’ll be okay.
 Being forced out of your comfort zone is a good thing.
 You strengthen your resiliency and likely learn some new skills, too.

 2. Traveling alone is a major confidence-builder.
 Building on the first point, above, solo travel will give you a serious confidence boost.
 The day-to-day challenges of finding potable water, food that you can stomach, or a place to sleep for the night all count as mini-victories when you’re on the road (and especially when in tiny rural towns).
 You become a better navigator, and learn to read weather systems just by watching the sky.